 Capital taxes - There are no taxes on capital.

-Stamp duty - The Territory imposes duties on documents that effectively transfer title in real property and private companies at the rates of 13% and 3% respectively.
+Stamp duty - The Territory imposes duties on documents that effectively transfer title in real property and private companies at global rates of upto 13% and 1% respectively.
 Certain other documents must also be registered and are subject to duty at a nominal rate.
 Surtaxes apply.

 Taxes on natural resources - The Territory imposes a tax in the form of a rental or royalty on mineral and oil holdings, whether for exploration purposes or for development and extraction.